The state of AI today

 Not only are researchers and engineers unable to understand how grown AI systems work, but they are also unable to predict what they will be able to do before they are trained.

 Many experts have placed bets on AI’s limitations, only to be proven wrong when the next generation of model is released.
-Bryan Caplan, an economist known for placing winning bets, wagered that an AI system would not be able to score an “A” on 5 out of 6 of his exams by January 2029.
+Bryan Caplan, an economist known for placing winning bets, wagered that an AI system would not be able to score an “A” (the best possible grade) on 5 out of 6 of his exams by January 2029.
 He based his prediction on the fact that the original ChatGPT release scored a “D” in 2023; just a few months later, GPT-4 received the 4th highest grade in the class

 This is just one of multiple such mispredictions: